 - ¼ cup Kosher salt

 - 3 Tbs maple syrup (the real stuff, not flavored high fructose corn syrup)

 - If you don’t have maple syrup on hand then substitute with 1/4 cup of brown sugar.

 Stir well to make sure all of the salt dissolves then pour this into a gallon zip top plastic bag and add the tenderloin.
-Place the bag into a shallow dish (in case you have a hole in it) and let the brine do its magic while it rests in the refrigerator.
-How long the tenderloin needs to brine is driven in part by how salty you like your food.
+Place the bag into a shallow dish (in case there is a little have a hole in the bag) and let the brine do its magic while it rests in the refrigerator.
 At a minimum the meat needs to brine for three hours to allow it to fully penetrate the tenderloin.
-If you let this sit for twenty four hours it will probably be too salty for your tastes.
+I will typically brine overnight.

-I wrote about the importance of salt in my post of pork tenderloin rubs.
 In addition to bringing flavor, salt relaxes the proteins with meat and enables them to retain moisture.
-That is, salt helps meat stay juicy.
+Salt helps meat stay juicy.
 In order for salt to work this magic it must first dissolve and then pass through the meat via osmosis.
 The beauty of a brine is that the salt is already dissolved and can start going to work immediately.
 Contrast this with applying salt in a rub where the solid salt must first be dissolved by a thin layer of liquid at the meat’s surface.
 Brines are also highly efficient at delivering other flavors while the salt is relaxing those proteins.

 After the tenderloin has brined make sure to give it a quick rinse to remove any extra salt from the surface of the meat.
 You can either go ahead and cook the tenderloin or add another layer of flavor with your favorite rub.
 If you decide to add a rub make sure it is very low in salt as the meat already has all of the salt it needs.